-Participants may contribute between 1 percent and 50 percent of eligible compensation in 0.5 percent increments up to the maximum annual amount allowed under the Internal Revenue Code.
+Participants may contribute between 1% and 50% of eligible compensation in 0.5% increments up to the maximum annual amount allowed under the Internal Revenue Code.
 Participants may elect either before-tax contributions, after-tax contributions or a combination of both.
-Beginning September 1, 2008, with certain limited exceptions, new employees are automatically enrolled in the Plan at a default contribution level of either 5 percent or 6 percent of eligible compensation (depending on the class of employee) unless they make an affirmative election to make contributions at a specified percentage (including zero).
+With certain exceptions, new employees are automatically enrolled in the Plan at a default contribution level of either 5% or 6% of eligible compensation (depending on the class of employee) unless they make an affirmative election to make contributions at a specified percentage (including zero).

 Employees who are eligible to participate in a company pension plan, and elect to do so, receive the Basic Matching Contribution.
-For each payroll period, USEC provides a 100 percent matching contribution for the first 3 percent of each participant's eligible earnings and a 50 percent matching contribution for the next 2 percent.
-The maximum Basic Matching Contribution is 4 percent of eligible earnings.
+For each payroll period, USEC provides a 100% matching contribution for the first 3% of each participant's eligible earnings and a 50% matching contribution for the next 2%.
+The maximum Basic Matching Contribution is 4% of eligible earnings.

 Employees who are not eligible to participate in a company pension plan, or eligible employees who elect not to participate in a company pension plan, receive the Enhanced Matching Contribution.
-For each payroll period, USEC provides a 200 percent matching contribution for the first 2 percent of the participant's eligible earnings, plus a 100 percent matching contribution for the next 2 percent and a 50 percent matching contribution for the next 2 percent.
-The maximum Enhanced Matching Contribution is 7 percent of eligible earnings.
+For each payroll period, USEC provides a 200% matching contribution for the first 2% of the participant's eligible earnings, plus a 100% matching contribution for the next 2% and a 50% matching contribution for the next 2%.
+The maximum Enhanced Matching Contribution is 7% of eligible earnings.